Department: Health Sciences

 Graduate Programs in Nutrition

-Thank you for your interest in Sargent College’s graduate nutrition programs!
-BU’s graduate nutrition programs offer advanced study in human nutrition science, to meet students’ academic backgrounds and professional aspirations.
+Graduate Nutrition Programs BU’s graduate nutrition programs offer advanced study in human nutrition science to meet students’ academic backgrounds and professional aspirations.
 Our mission is to prepare students to contribute to advancements across the profession.
 Explore our three programs to determine which is the best fit for you!
-We […]
+We also encourage you to attend an online or in-person […]

 “A Shock to the Global Nutrition System”- Coauthored by Lindsey Locks in AJCN